Harvard-ATG/canvas-utils/canvas_page_views/README.md

 **Caveats:**

-This script reports **page views**, which Canvas considers distinct from **asset accessess**.
+This script reports **page views**, which Canvas considers distinct from **asset accesses**.
 The latter is what you will find on the "Access Report" page for a user:

 https://canvas.harvard.edu/courses/:course_id/users/:user_id/usage